tanyipeng834/FreshGO/README.md

 ### Additional Points

-1.Firebase is the api used for account verification.
-Kong keeps the internal microservices from being directly exposed to external clients.

-2.To handle exceptions in business logic, error handling is implemented.
-If username or password is incorrect when logging in, user will be notified of the incorrect username or password
+1.Firebase is used in conjunction with Profile Microservice.
+This helps to authenticate the email before it is stored in the Profile Microservice.

-3.Stripe api is used to process payment, payment is calculated through the use of google map and google distance matrix api.
+2.Stripe API is used to process payment, payment is calculated through the use of Google Distance Matrix Api.

+3. There is also a use of AMQP Message broker which helps to asynchronously request and reply between the Purchase Activity Microservice and the Delivery Microservice.

+4. We also use embed the Google Maps in the UI which allows the customer to track the live location of the Delivery Rider .

 <p align="right">(<a href="#top">back to top</a>)</p>